Why Poker Forums and Reddit Are Killing Your Poker Results

 So this means that most of the people who you are talking to on poker forums and poker subreddits are actually losing poker players.

-If you listen to them too much you might end up making very basic mistakes.
+And so if you listen to them too much, you might end up making a lot of the same mistakes they do.

 Nobody uses their real name and so you have absolutely no idea who you are talking to and whether you should trust their advice or not.

-It's literally just an endless string of text and noise from made up fake names hiding behind cartoon avatars (more on that later).
+It's literally just an endless string of text and noise from made up fake names hiding behind keyboards and cartoon avatars.

 The other thing that this anonymous public discussion leads to is a very high amount of noise.